Popular Subject Areas

 This program is intended for students at all levels of Spanish who wish to improve their Spanish proficiency in a short period of time.
-You will enroll in one 80 hour course with fellow international students and be instructed by faculty at the Universidad Veritas.
+For each intensive month, you will enroll in one 60-hour course with fellow international students and be instructed by faculty at the Universidad Veritas.
 Students in the Winter program will enroll in 2 60-hour Spanish courses during an 8-week period.

 If you would like extra preparation for another ISA session in San José, or simply want to extend your stay in Costa Rica, this four week session is an excellent option.

 Students may add on additional service weeks and earn additional academic credit.
 Please speak with your ISA Costa Rica Program Manager about adding on additional weeks and credit.

 Enjoy Flexibility with ISA Flex